What Is a Problem Manager? Roles and Responsibilities

 Because problem management is a big-picture job, an ITIL problem manager has a wide range of responsibilities.
 The job varies from day to day, and from project to project, but it generally involves:

-• Collaboration: Problem managers collaborate with many other service management roles.
-They work most closely with the incident management team, analyzing incident records to identify repeat incidents, and the change management team, as they implement permanent fixes to problems.
+Collaboration: Problem managers collaborate with many other service management roles.
+They work most closely with the incident management team, which analyzes incident records to identify repeat incidents, and the change management team, which implements permanent fixes to problems.

-• Communication: The problem manager maintains an overview of the problem queue, updating status and keeping affected stakeholders informed of progress.
+Communication: The problem manager maintains an overview of the problem queue, updates status, and keeps affected stakeholders informed of progress.

 The role of a problem manager is to find new ways to prevent old problems.
 Problem management roles and responsibilities include: